Chair, Justice Studies Department

 Applying to the Program

 Formal admission is required for the program.
-You can apply for admission to the fall semester.
+You can apply for admission to the spring and fall semesters.

 - Be a baccalaureate graduate of an accredited four-year college or university